 Elettra Sincrotrone in Trieste, Italy, is an international research centre serving science and industry.
-The centre hosts two synchrotron light sources: FERMI, a free electron laser, and Elettra, a storage ring.
-The light produced is transferred to over 30 experimental stations specialising in chemistry, microscopy, materials science, electronics and information technology.
+The centre hosts two advanced light sources: FERMI, a free-electron laser, and Elettra, a storage ring.
+The light produced is transferred to over 30 experimental stations specializing in many fields, including chemistry, microscopy, materials science, electronics and information technology.